stackbuilders/inflections-hs/README.md

 ## Contributing

 You may submit pull requests to this repository on GitHub.
-Please add property tests for any functional changes that you make to this library.
+Tests are appreciated with your contribution.

 ## License